Find your local branch

 The biggest concern of a bee infestation is that members of your family might incur bee stings.
 For most people, a bee sting only results in temporary pain and swelling.
 However, for a small segment of the population with bee allergies, a bee sting can be a very dangerous experience.

-Ehrlich bee control and removal technicians can work with you to make sure bees are safely removed from your property and reduce the risk of stings.
+Ehrlich bee control and removal Technicians can work with you to make sure bees are safely removed from your property and reduce the risk of stings.
+For effective bee removal, contact your local Ehrlich Pest Control office today.

 The best way to avoid bee stings is to avoid the nests.
-If you notice increased bee activity around a certain area of your home or yard, avoid that place and call for help to get the bee nest removed.
+If you notice increased bee activity around a certain area of your home or yard, contact a professional for help to get the bee nest removed.

 Bees are not like other stinging insects such as wasps and hornets.
 Bees have barbed stingers, meaning there is a tiny hook on the end of it.
 When they stab their intended victim and fly off, that barb holds the stinger in the skin and disembowels the bee.
 The stinger that's left behind can continue to pump out venom, but the bee will soon die.